tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 categories: prototypes
 ---

+This is an analysis of the text strings which changed between the K240 demo and the full version.

 1. Table of Contents
 {:toc}

 ### Changed text strings

-The following is a complete table of text strings which changed between the game and final release, or which
+The following is a complete table of text strings which changed between the K240 demo and final release, or which were not added until the final release.

 | ID  | Demo text | Final game text |
 |-----|-------------|---------------|